pippinbarr/it-is-as-if-you-were-on-your-phone/process/journal.md

 That could then just be in the math... you either get deadface with a fairly high priority, or you ... well maybe you alternate deadface and acting, but the deadface has a longer timing.

 I think I should try to implement this and see how it feels.

+## Kind of done?
+(2025-03-03)

+It's perhaps a bit sudden but I feel like I'm kind of done with it?
+I could probably spend all week tweaking certain parts of this, but I'm not too sure that that's really worth it.
+It feels like it has hit a point where it makes its point, has enough diversity to actually use for a good while, and is solid in terms of not crashing etc.

+I should probably revisit the Why stuff and make sure I'm still more or less aligned with the original vision for this (and I should write some kind of closing statement for the same reasons) but yeah I deel basically happy with this one and ready to send it out into the world (on Wednesday I guess?
+Do I bother to send it to any media?
+I mean I could... hard to feel like anyone would give any shits?)

+I'll make a press kit for now anyway.
+If nothing else, *I* find them useful.